 At the same time, dissociative disorders are also a mental health concern outside of clinical settings, and this underscores the importance of working with trained and experienced professionals when embarking on psychedelic therapy programs or individual healing journeys overall.

-There is a lot of nuance, the mind and psyche are highly complex and dynamic forces, and working with trained professionals helps to ensure correct diagnoses, correct dosages, and correct experiences to move individuals towards healing and wholeness again.
+There is a lot of nuance, the mind and psyche are complex and dynamic forces, and working with trained professionals helps to ensure correct diagnoses, correct dosages, and correct experiences to move individuals towards healing and wholeness again.

-Dissociation is a highly subjective and highly personal experience.
+Dissociation is a subjective and personal experience.
 It can be a symptom of other conditions such as major depression, and it is a subjective state that can be induced directly through dissociative compounds like ketamine.

 There are a host of potential benefits that dissociation can bring about, from neurobiological antidepressant effects, to subjective reframing and novel experiences to help create long-lasting behavioural change.
 There are also a host of individual challenges that can emerge if someone is experiencing persistent dissociation on a daily basis — namely being disconnected from their lives, from the beauty of emotions, from the direct vitality of conscious experience.